swcarpentry/sql-novice-survey/_episodes/03-filter.md

 > ## Fix This Query
 >
-> Suppose we want to select all sites that lie more than 48 degrees from the poles.
+> Suppose we want to select all sites that lie more than a magnitude of
+> 48 degrees from the poles.
 > Our first query is:
 >
 > ~~~